Truvada Lawyer • Get Help Filing a Truvada Lawsuit

 Can I file a Truvada Lawsuit?

 If you’ve suffered any life-altering injuries because of any drug, you have a legal path toward justice.
-Gilead hid, or understated the seriousness of the side effects of its drug while doing research on a safer drug in secret.
+Gilead hid, or understated the seriousness of the side effects of its drug while doing research on a safer drug.
 The biomedical company then quietly patented the drug to keep other companies from offering TAF as an alternative.

 If you took Truvada and have suffered from any of the following conditions, contact a Truvada Lawsuit Attorney immediately: